HelpMe-Pls/Life-Engineering/Tips & Tools/Psychology.md

 - Luck and risk are siblings.
 They are both the reality that every outcome in life is guided by forces other than individual effort.
 The accidental impact of actions outside of your control can be more consequential than the ones you consciously take.
 - Risk is escalated when you get into business doing what you love versus doing what needs to be done.
 - Risk is escalated when you cede control over major business functions to someone who you blindly trusted.
+- You never know what worse luck your bad luck has saved you from.
 - Despite what you may have read or heard, wealth is a process, not an event (*and so does luck*).
 Wealth eludes most people because they are preoccupied with events while disregarding process. ***Without process, there is no event***.
 - Ways to get lucky:
 	• Hope luck finds you.